Restaurant in Mexico City, Mexico

 A Condesa lunch counter that earns its OAD ranking — if you arrive before the food runs out

 Tacos Don Juan operates on a direct cash-and-counter logic: show up, eat well, leave full.
-The price point is accessible even by Mexico City taquería standards, which makes the Opinionated About Dining recognition — ranked #387 in Cheap Eats North America for 2025, up from #583 in 2024 , a meaningful signal that this is not just a neighborhood convenience stop.
+The price point is accessible even by Mexico City taquería standards, which makes the Opinionated About Dining recognition — ranked #387 in Cheap Eats North America for 2025, up from #583 in 2024, a meaningful signal that this is not just a neighborhood convenience stop.
 For a first-timer, that ranking movement tells you something useful: the kitchen is getting better, or at minimum, getting more attention from people who eat seriously.

 The address is Calle Atlixco 42 in Colonia Condesa, which puts it in one of the city's most walkable and food-dense neighborhoods.
 If you are also planning time at Esquina Común or Máximo, this fits cleanly into a Condesa afternoon without requiring a detour.
-Hours run Monday through Friday 10 am to 4:30 pm, Saturday to 4 pm, and Sunday to 4:30 pm , lunch-only, no evening service.
+Hours run Monday through Friday 10 am to 4:30 pm, Saturday to 4 pm, Sunday to 4:30 pm, lunch-only, no evening service.
 Plan accordingly: if you arrive after 3 pm, selection may be limited.

 Portrait

 For first-timers, the most practical thing to know is that Mexican taquerías at this quality level often run through their leading preparations before closing.
 Coming between 11 am and 1:30 pm gives you the full range.
-The OAD Cheap Eats list specifically tracks value-oriented venues where the cooking quality punches above the price, so expect a focused menu rather than an encyclopedic one , depth over breadth is the norm in this category.
+The OAD Cheap Eats list specifically tracks value-oriented venues where the cooking quality punches above the price, so expect a focused menu rather than an encyclopedic one, depth over breadth is the norm in this category.

-On the editorial angle of takeout: Condesa is a neighborhood where eating on a bench or walking is entirely normal, and tacos travel better than almost any other format.
+On the editorial angle of takeout: Condesa is a neighborhood where eating on a bench or walking is entirely normal, tacos travel better than almost any other format.
 If you are staying nearby or have a hotel room in the area, taking an order back is a practical option.
-That said, eating at or near the counter while the food is fresh will always be the better call , tacos lose texture quickly once wrapped.
+That said, eating at or near the counter while the food is fresh will always be the better call, tacos lose texture quickly once wrapped.

 The venue is listed under a rotating kitchen team rather than a single named chef, which is common for this format.
 That does not diminish the cooking; it is simply the operational model.
-If you are comparing this to a chef-driven taco operation, the relevant question is consistency of output, and the review volume here suggests that is not a problem.

-For context beyond Mexico City: if you are building a broader itinerary across Mexico, Pearl also covers Levadura de Olla Restaurante in Oaxaca, Le Chique in Puerto Morelos, and Animalón in Valle de Guadalupe , all OAD-tracked venues at different price points.
+For context beyond Mexico City: if you are building a broader itinerary across Mexico, Pearl also covers Levadura de Olla Restaurante in Oaxaca, Le Chique in Puerto Morelos, and Animalón in Valle de Guadalupe, all OAD-tracked venues at different price points.
 In the city itself, see Expendio de Maíz for a more immersive, sit-down take on traditional Mexican cooking.

 Booking and Practical Details